sanyambassi/aws-thales-crdp-workshop/README.md

 ### Retrieve External IP Address

-The script waits for the external IP address to be assigned to the Kubernetes service and prints the access URLs for the CRDP Demo App and the CipherTrust Manager.
+The script waits for the external IP address to be assigned to the CRDP demo app Kubernetes service and prints the access URLs for the CRDP Demo App and the CipherTrust Manager.

 ## Troubleshooting